typestyle/typestyle.github.io/src/docs/intro.md

 > Note: Many of these are truly the advantages of using FreeStyle.
 The additional features by typestyle are *autoinjection*, *`css.d.ts`* (for autocomplete and errors), and *csx* (a great set of CSS functions and mixins to give a smooth learning curve for even new CSS devs).

-# The Guide

-This guide is designed for the beginner and expert alike.
-You are welcome to drop off at any point and go build your amazing application with what you have learnt.